 Step 4: Customer Evaluation

 After the prototype of the software was handed over to a client for its feedback, the clients check all the features and requirements he needed in his software.
 He suggests some changes if he needed in them then he informs the company’s senior members of a change, and if he is satisfied with the prototype design then the company starts the actual development by using programming.

 Step 5: Refining Prototype

-After the customer evaluation of software, he gives feedback that he needs some changes, then again designing team change according to the requirement of the client and again handed over to the customer for its feedback.
+After the customer evaluation of the software, he gives feedback that he needs some changes, then again designing team change according to the requirement of the client and again handing over to the customer for its feedback.